 Chronic fatigue, digestive issues, and poor sleep have you on edge.
 Going on a 10-day detox diet seems like the best solution – it’ll help you get rid of toxins, boost your metabolism and give you a burst of energy.
-The thing is you’re not sure that drinking mostly juice for 10 days is something you can do.
+The thing is you’re not sure that mainly drinking juice for 10 days is something you can do.
 The good news is, you don’t have to go on a restrictive diet to detox.
 Forget the Master Cleanse and other crazy diets that are impossible to stick to long-term.
 Instead, revamp your food choices with healthy foods and change your eating habits.
 This is the best way to detox.
 You’ve probably read your fair share of diet plans, so here’s a shopping guide that will make your meal prep and diet so much easier.
 It includes a for a 10-day detox diet shopping list and expert tips on how to get the most bang for your buck.

 About The 10-Day Detox Diet Plan Shopping List